byterubpay/byterub-site/_posts/2016-10-30-logs-for-the-Kovri-dev-meeting-held-on-2016-10-30.md

 **\<meeting-bot> [anonimal]** yes.
 **\<meeting-bot> [anonimal]** Ok, 8 minutes
 **\<meeting-bot> [anonimal]** 6.
 Preparing for pre-alpha release
-**\<meeting-bot> [EinMByte]** For a simple GUI, that's probably good enough but it doesn't work when you want to integrate kovri with something like monero
+**\<meeting-bot> [EinMByte]** For a simple GUI, that's probably good enough but it doesn't work when you want to integrate kovri with something like byterub
 **\<meeting-bot> [anonimal]** Yay!
 Nov.
 1st pre-alpha will not happen, nooo way.
 I've been busy this month with non-code work; only recently with more code.
 **\<meeting-bot> [anonimal]** EinMByte has been very busy too.
 **\<meeting-bot> [EinMByte]** :|